 We love having a vegetable garden that can provide enough food to last the whole year.
 We freeze, root cellar, can, and eat fresh the produce we grow.
-We also save our own seeds from our best produce in order to create our own strains that produce well in our high-altitude, cold-climate garden.
+We also save our own seeds from our best produce in order to create our own strains that produce well in our climate and gardens.
+We also enjoy our berry and herb (kitchen and medicinal) gardens, as well as growing fruit trees.

-We use the square-foot gardening/intensive gardening approach to gardening and do it with raised beds that are terraced.
-These methods work well in our climate and with our steep terrain.
+When we lived up in the high-altitude Rockies, we used the square-foot gardening/intensive gardening approach to gardening and did it with raised beds that were terraced.
+These methods worked well in the cold climate and with the steep terrain.